-The Company has incurred losses and generated negative cash flows from operations since its inception.
-At June 30, 2023, we had an accumulated deficit of \$213.5 million and cash and cash equivalents of \$33.9 million.
-The Company believes that its current cash position, cash generated from sales, borrowing capacity, expected cash interest payment deferrals under its credit facilities with Cargill Financial, and its ability to secure financing, if necessary, will be adequate to fund planned operations of the Company for the next 12 months from the issuance of these Unaudited Condensed Consolidated Financial Statements.
+The Company believes that the additional \$10 million of working capital from Cargill Financial, the \$230 million from a commercial finance lender, the Company's current cash position, cash generated from product sales, and anticipated cash interest payment deferrals under the Company's credit facilities with Cargill Financial will be adequate to fund the Company's planned operations over the next 12 months from the issuance of these Unaudited Condensed Consolidated Financial Statements.

+The Company also believes additional cash can be secured through other debt or equity financings, if necessary.
 However, there can be no assurance that equity or debt financing will be available to the Company should it need it or, if available, that the terms will be satisfactory to the Company and not dilutive to existing shareholders.
-The Company's failure to raise capital as and when needed could have significant negative consequences for our business, financial condition and results of consolidated operations.
+The Company's failure to raise capital as and when needed could have significant negative consequences for its business, financial condition and results of consolidated operations.